bio-tools/biotoolsDocs/api_usage_guide_dev.rst

   ]

 .. note::
-   - the comment is minimum 10 and maximum 1000 characters.
+   - the note is minimum 10 and maximum 1000 characters.
 Line feeds, carriage returns, tabs, leading and trailing spaces, and multiple spaces are not allowed / will be removed.
    - see the `curation guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-group>`_.